Ukraine says Russia follows pre-Georgia war scenario in Crimea

 The war with Georgia lasted five days and Russia remains in control of Abkhazia and South Ossetia, although the United Nations and most countries regard them as still part of Georgia.

-"The Ukrainian army will fulfill its obligations but it will not give in to provocations," Turchinov said, adding that he thought the situation would soon be resolved.
+"The Ukrainian army will fulfil its obligations but it will not give in to provocations," Turchinov said, adding that he thought the situation would soon be resolved.

 "I am personally appealing to President Putin, demanding an end to the provocation and the withdrawal of troops from the Republic of Crimea."